brainsnorkel/eso-build-o-rama/FEATURE_ROLE_METRICS.md

 2. **Better Role Representation**: Each role shows the metric most relevant to their performance
 3. **Clearer Comparisons**: When comparing builds, you see the metric that matters for that role
 4. **Extensible Design**: Easy to add tank-specific metrics (damage taken, mitigation, etc.) in the future
+5. **Complete Healing Picture**: Including overheal shows total healing output, not just what was "needed"
+   - Overheal demonstrates a healer's proactive healing and preparedness
+   - Higher overheal can indicate better positioning and anticipation
+   - Matches how healers are actually evaluated in competitive play

 ## Known Limitations